-The aims of the program include:
+The aims of the program included:

 - To compliment the implementation of the Australian Curriculum – The Arts through a specifically designed inclusive dance program.